awakecoding/qmux/SPEC.md

-# QMUX
+# JMUX

-QMUX is a wire protocol for multiplexing connections or streams into a single connection.
-It is a subset of the [SSH Connection Protocol](https://tools.ietf.org/html/rfc4254#page-5).
+JMUX is a wire protocol for multiplexing connections or streams into a single connection.
+It is inspired by the [SSH Connection Protocol](https://tools.ietf.org/html/rfc4254#page-5) and [QMUX](https://github.com/progrium/qmux).

 Features removed to simplify include channel types, channel requests, and "extended data" messages that were used for STDERR data.

 ## Common Definitions

-   All QMUX messages share a common header structure that respects [data memory alignment rules](https://developer.ibm.com/technologies/systems/articles/pa-dalign/).
+   All JMUX messages share a common 4-byte header structure:

       uint8     msgType
-      uint8[3]  reserved

-   The following is a list of all QMUX channel message types:
+      uint8     msgFlags
+      uint16    msgSize

+   The **msgType** field contains one of the following values:

-      QMUX_MSG_CHANNEL_OPEN                    100
+      JMUX_MSG_CHANNEL_OPEN                    100
-      QMUX_MSG_CHANNEL_OPEN_SUCCESS            101
+      JMUX_MSG_CHANNEL_OPEN_SUCCESS            101
-      QMUX_MSG_CHANNEL_OPEN_FAILURE            102
+      JMUX_MSG_CHANNEL_OPEN_FAILURE            102
-      QMUX_MSG_CHANNEL_WINDOW_ADJUST           103
+      JMUX_MSG_CHANNEL_WINDOW_ADJUST           103
-      QMUX_MSG_CHANNEL_DATA                    104
+      JMUX_MSG_CHANNEL_DATA                    104
-      QMUX_MSG_CHANNEL_EOF                     105
+      JMUX_MSG_CHANNEL_EOF                     105
-      QMUX_MSG_CHANNEL_CLOSE                   106
+      JMUX_MSG_CHANNEL_CLOSE                   106

+   The **msgFlags** field is reserved.
 All reserved fields MUST be set to zero and their values ignored.

+   The **msgSize** field is the size of the complete message including the header.

    All integer fields are in network byte order (big endian).

+   All string fields are UTF-8 strings without a null terminator.

 ## Channels